AmeenahRiffin/CFG-Meetup-App/README.md

 DB_NAME=neighbourhood_app_data
 ````

-3. Set up your database using MySql Workbench or any other system you're using for your database.
+2. Set up your database using MySql Workbench or any other system you're using for your database.
 Import the contents of /backend/sql/schema.sql

+Finally:

-4. Run the server.
+3. Run the server.

 # Running: